mravu/manaswitha-portfolio/README.md

 # Portfolio Project - README

 Welcome to my **Personal Portfolio** project!
-This project is a showcase of my professional experience, skills, and projects.
+This project is a showcase of my professional experience, skills, and projects & Contact me page.
 It is built using modern web technologies and follows best practices to ensure a fast, responsive, and scalable web application.
 Below is a comprehensive breakdown of the project's architecture, structure, and design decisions.

 ---